leonardo-s-mattos/event-streaming-exercise/README.md

 5) I chose to use Spring WebFlux + Stream + MongoDB as base and leverage lots of Spring Cloud features to be "cloud agnostic".
 6) I also deployed the application in Cloud Foundry to validate the same.
 7) Data flow architecture with Cloud Stream - Simple.
+8) I have created a simple CD pipeline with GitHub Actions.
+You can see the pipeline on GitHub (.github/workflows/deplo-dev-pipeline.yml)

 *** Important : I developed with features seeing on Java 10+ ****